Trends in deaths

 Over the last decade, the 10 leading causes of death for males and females have generally been the same, albeit with different rankings (Figure 5.3):

-- For females, coronary heart disease and cerebrovascular disease fell in rank from 2010 to 2020.
-On the other hand, there was a notable increase for dementia including Alzheimer’s disease from third to first place.
-The rankings for all cancers within the top 10 causes of death (lung, breast and colorectal) remained the same between 2010 and 2020.
+- For females, coronary heart disease and cerebrovascular disease fell in rank from 2011 to 2021.
+There was a notable increase for dementia including Alzheimer's disease from third to first place, accounting for 9% of deaths in 2011 and 13% of deaths in 2021.
+The ranking for breast cancer was the only cancer within the top 10 causes of death to decrease between 2011 and 2021.

-- Kidney failure moved out of the 10 leading causes of death for females after 2010 and was replaced by accidental falls in 2020.
-Similarly, for males, heart failure and other complications moved out of the top 10 causes of death after 2010 and was replaced by accidental falls in 2020.
+- Influenza and pneumonia moved out of the 10 leading causes of death for females after 2011 and was replaced by accidental falls in 2021.
+Similarly, for males, heart failure and other complications moved out of the top 10 causes of death after 2011 and was replaced by accidental falls in 2021.